arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 2 <talkingCharge> <messageCost> <networkCharge> <discountRate>
 ```

 Creation of an Operator object.
-Again, ID of the operator must be in the order
+Again, the ID of the operator must be in the order
 of creation.

 _Input 3: A customer talks to another customer_

-This line is followed by 3 integers that represents respectively, ID of the first
+This line is followed by 3 integers that represent respectively, the ID of the first
-customer, ID of the second customer, time as an integer.
+customer, the ID of the second customer, time as an integer.

 ```
 3 <1stCustomerID> <2ndCustomerID> <time>
 ```

-_Input 4: A customer sends message to another customer_
+_Input 4: A customer sends a message to another customer_

-This line is followed by 3 integers that represents respectively, ID of the first
+This line is followed by 3 integers that represent respectively, the ID of the first
-customer, ID of the second customer, number of messages that Customer 1 has sent.
+customer, the ID of the second customer, number of messages that Customer 1 has sent.

 ```
 4 <1stCustomerID> <2ndCustomerID> <quantity>